PlasmaPy/plasmapy.github.io/posts/plasmapy-v060-release.md

 to 0.5.0, the last post here is about [version 0.4.0](plasmapy-v0_4-0-release), you may ask?
 Well, we forgot to announce that here.
 So, that happened.

 Anyway!
-We'd also like to thank the wonderful people who have contributed to this release:
+We'd like to thank the wonderful people who have contributed to this release:

 * Anthony Vo
 * Dhawal Modi *